Bricks and urbanism in the Indus Valley rise and decline: Methods and Material

 \subsection{City and town size through time}

-The classification of settlements into villages, towns, and cities is not straightforward for the IVC, because of the unquantified contribution of pastoralist activities in between settlements\citep{Possehl2002}.
-An enclosing wall would classify a settlement as a city, a gated location with political power over the surrounding rural area and a central place for the exchange of traded goods\citep{Kenoyer1998}; a sufficient population size for division of labour and an economic and social organization allowing population growth characterize cities according to \citet{Childe1950} and \citet{Modelski2003}.
-To a first degree, a settlement's area is a proxy for population size, and the ratio of its area of a settlement to the average settlement size an indication of its nodal position in a trade network.
+The classification of settlements into villages, towns, and cities is not straightforward for the Indus Civilization, because of the unquantified contribution of pastoralist activities in between settlements \citep{Possehl2002}.
+An enclosing wall would classify a settlement as a city, a gated location with political power over the surrounding rural area and a central place for the exchange of traded goods \citep{Kenoyer1998}; a sufficient population size for division of labour and an economic and social organization allowing population growth would identify cities \citep{Childe1950,Modelski2003}.
+To a first degree, however, a settlement's absolute area is a proximate measure for its population size.
+The relative size of a site compared to the average size of other settlements can then be used to define towns (e.g. 3--7 times larger) or cities (larger than towns).

-For nine such nodal places, cities or towns, chronologically resolved size estimates are available.
+For nine such cities or towns, chronologically resolved size estimates are available.
 These are Mehrgarh, Amri, Kotdiji, Harappa, Mohenjodaro, Lothal, Dholavira, Kalibangan, Ganweriwala, and Rakhigarhi (\reftab{citysize}).
-We generated for each of these cities a continuous time series from the earliest to the latest area literature estimate.
-The thus calculated total urban area only includes are from those 9 cities whose temporal information is available.
-For example, some other large cities, like Tharowarodar, Nagoor, Nindowari, and Lakhueenjodaro have a combined area of ca. 200\,ha during the Mature phase\citep{Possehl2002}.
+We generate for each of these cities a continuous time series of area from the earliest to the latest literature estimate.
+We calculate the total urban area only from those nine cities whose temporal information is available to show the relative temporal trend in Harappan urban occupation size.
+This number underestimates the absolute area, because some other large cities, like Tharowarodar, Nagoor, Nindowari, and Lakhueenjodaro where no temporal trend information is available, have a combined area of ca. 200\,ha during the Mature Harappan phase \citep{Possehl2002}.